kagsimsek/kagsimsek.github.io/about.md

 **Research interest**

-Theories with extra dimensions, physics beyond the Standard Model, hadron physics, rare processes, top physics, QCD, SM effective field theory
+HEP-ph (from the most recent to the oldest): QCD/EW precision, collider physics, effective field theories, hadron physics, top physics, rare processes, theories with extra dimensions

 **How to find me on the web**